adriangalilea/LambdaTunnel/README.md

 What about using locally a remote Nvidia H100 ($40,000 GPU) at $2,40 per hour?

 <img width="2304" alt="Screenshot taken from an A60 instance testing video2video" src="https://github.com/adriangalilea/LambdaTunnel/assets/90320947/5ff74857-984b-4b8c-84e4-097c07b645a3">
+_Screenshot taken from an A60 instance testing video2video_

 # Prerequisites
 - An account on Lambda Cloud.
 (You can create it meanwhile.)